JerryGCDing/JerryGCDing.github.io/_posts/2026-05-04-underrated-match-dec.md

 [COTR](https://arxiv.org/abs/2103.14167) concatenates source and target into a single sequence and lets a vanilla Transformer figure out matching.
 Flexible, but in our ablations (Table 1 of the paper) it performs the worst across all three settings, presumably because the model has to discover the matching structure from scratch with no built-in bias.

-What I want to argue is that the four families above all share a quiet assumption: the *matching decoder* is a small, low-investment afterthought sitting on top of a large feature backbone.
-Nearest neighbor is one line.
-Regression heads are an MLP.
-Cost volumes do their work in a fixed correlation block before the network really starts thinking.
+What I want to argue is that the four families above all share a quiet assumption: the *matching decoder* is a small, low-investment afterthought sitting on top of a large feature backbone - nearest neighbor is one line; regression heads are an MLP; cost volumes do their work in a fixed correlation block before the network really starts thinking.

 The actually interesting design space sits in a matching decoder that hits all three desiderata at once — (1) end-to-end learning through stackable layers, (2) handling of irregular structures like point clouds without requiring a 2D grid, and (3) iterative geometric refinement of the correspondence estimate — and that space has been under-explored.
 The point of this post is what such a decoder looks like, and why I think building it right is the most consequential architectural choice in a unified correspondence model.

 ## Attention and Matching